 Most of us think of our CV as a generic document where we document all our skills and experience and start applying for jobs.
-In this digital world your CV is not just a ‘Curriculum Vitae’ it’s also a marketing document that has one aim which is to GET THE JOB.
+In this digital world, your CV is not just a ‘Curriculum Vitae’, it is also a marketing document that has one aim which is to GET THE JOB.

-CV writing can be a difficult task but don’t forget your CV is the first thing a recruiter sees when you apply for that dream job.
-This is just a matter of seconds before they decide if you are suitable or not for the role.
-So, it’s an absolute essential to represent yourself out there and stand out, in order to receive that first screening call from your potential employer.
+CV writing can be a difficult task but do not forget your CV is the first thing a recruiter sees when you apply for that dream job.
+It is often just a matter of seconds before they decide if you are suitable or not for the role.
+So, it’s absolutely essential to represent yourself as well as you can and stand out in order to receive that first screening call from your potential employer.

 Here are a few quick points below to help you write a standout resume:

 TAILOR IT… Can’t stress this enough.
 One general CV is not suitable for all the jobs you are applying for.
 Go through each job specification and highlight your skills and experience accordingly.
 Use the right keywords and show how you are the perfect fit for the role.